-Source: Fact Sheet 023, Medical Problems and Treatment Considerations for Red Imported Fire Ant Stings
+Source: Fire Ant Project Fact Sheet, Medical Problems and Treatment Considerations for Red Imported Fire Ant Stings

 Remove the stinging ants.
 Because worker ants use their jaws (mandibles) to gain leverage to sting, they are fixed tightly to the skin or clothing.
 Merely jumping into water or running water across ants from a spigot will not remove them.
 The best method is to rub them off briskly by hand or using a cloth.

 For minor stinging incidents.
 With the only symptoms being pain and the development of pustules, stings can be treated with over-the-counter products that relieve pain and prevent infection.
 For more information, consult your pharmacist or physician.